ghdwlsgur/gossl/README.md

 # Overview

-An Interactive CLI Tool that easily combines or validates https certificates(leaf, intermediate, root) and diagnoses whether certificates are applied with edge servers(a record address) as proxy.
+An Interactive CLI Tool that easily combines or validates https certificates.

 # Chain of trust